I was not joyed when Picker and Stealer wished to give newes.

 First eastward, possibly as far as Blackwall.
 Though certainly not as far as Gravesend, about 20 miles downriver, from where the Hector sailed for Constantinople in February 1599.

-Next, back towards the Tower and north to Shoreditch – still a rural area beyond the city wall – with two playhouses, the Theatre and the Curtain.
+Next, back towards the Tower and Tower Hill where the Earl of Essex assembled his troop before the parade through London which Tricks and Onix saw.
+Then north to Shoreditch – still a rural area beyond the city wall – which had two playhouses, the Theatre and the Curtain.
 There they found the Theatre had disappeared.
-So on to the Curtain, where they may have seen a performance of Shakespeare’s Henry V. Then returning via Tower Hill where the Earl of Essex assembled his troop before the parade through London which Tricks and Onix saw.
+So on to the Curtain, where (Lent being over and the playhouse open) they may have seen a performance of Shakespeare’s Henry V.

 A major excursion for two cats, and it took them a couple of months.